Question: What are semi-additive PCB fabrication processes, and what are the benefits?

 There are a lot of terms being bandied around when discussing new manufacturing processes available that give PCB fabricators the ability to form traces and space not only below the typical three mil line and space but even below the most advanced subtractive etch processes capable of 2 mil line and space.

 From a design perspective, this new capability is very exciting.
 There are so many ways to apply these new capabilities.
-The most clear-cut benefit is the ability to miniaturize the footprint of the PCB to either miniaturize the overall electronic unit or to free up valuable real estate for other items such as an improved battery.
+The most clear-cut benefit is the ability to miniaturize the footprint of the PCB to either miniaturize the overall electronic unit or free up valuable real estate for other items such as an improved battery.

-Another clear benefit is the ability to reduce routing layers needed in the PCB design with this tight-pitch, or even not so tight pitch BGA’s.
+Another clear benefit is the ability to reduce routing layers needed in the PCB design with this tight-pitch, or even not-so-tight-pitch BGA’s.
 Reduced layer count is always a benefit to both cost and reliability, but that benefit is especially magnified when this allows the PCB designer to reduce the number of micro-via layers and the number of lamination cycles required during fabrication.
 This will provide a yield improvement at fabrication, shorten the printed circuit board lead time, and subsequently improve both cost and reliability.

 Perhaps a little less intuitive without an understanding of these semi-additive PCB processes is the signal integrity improvement.
 I will jump into an overview of the differences between subtractive etch processing and semi-additive processing later in this blog.
-But at a 10,000-foot level, semi-additive processes have much more tightly controlled line width and space, controlled by imaging capabilities rather than the copper etching process, which sets the capabilities at most fabricators today.
+But at a 10,000-foot level, semi-additive processes have much more tightly controlled line width and space, controlled by imaging capabilities rather than the copper etching process, which sets the capabilities of most fabricators today.
 This tight control results in improved impedance, among other improvements we will explore in future blogs.

 Subtractive Etch PCB Process: This traditional PCB fabrication technique begins with laminate, a base dielectric material coated with copper on both sides.
 This copper is typically ¼ oz or greater.
 The circuit pattern is formed by patterning and etching away the unnecessary copper.